 Interesting variation.
 Do you see what I see in the photo below?

+The photo above depicts a rather interesting gable roof addition to a brick ranch home.
+Note the placement of the original steps to the front door.
 Instead of moving the front steps to the outside of the porch, they erected the gable style roof over them giving this a very unique look.

 By doing so, they alleviated having to raise the entire porch to the door's level.